KarolChilimoniuk/pokemon-trainer-app-MERN/README.md

 * uuid
 * cors
 * dotenv
-* heroku (for deployment - untill 28th November 2022)
+* heroku (for deployment - until 28th November 2022)
 * render (for new deployment)
 * redux with redux-thunk
 * react-google-login